Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 Myth #2 – Life insurance is too costly for seniors

-All the same, there is an affordable life insurance plan for seniors to cover specific needs.
+All the same, there are affordable life insurance plans for seniors to cover specific needs.
 And it goes by the name of final expense life insurance.
 Easy to get and easy on the pocket, it can help take care of end-of-life expenses, like medical care and funeral costs.

 Myth #3 – Term life insurance is be better than whole life